AdeonMaster/pwa-template/README.md

 - Server: Requesting a non static asset file cause to return index.html document instead of 404 error
 - Environment: spdy is not supporting Node.js versions greater than `10.18.1`
+- App: offline-plugin isn't unregistering service worker if app is running in DEV mode after PROD